 2.2.
-Avoidance of violent encounters by being situational aware likely to emerge.
+Avoidance of violent encounters by being situational aware

+The two experts see avoidance of violent encounters as the ultimate goal of self-defence.
+This involves avoiding contexts in which fights are likely to emerge.
 In order to do so, the experts are constantly aware of the situation ahead.
 Henry refers to an example of an individual who knows ('already learned'), that a specific area is a common area for violent encounters.
 The expert then circumvents this area in order to avoid a possible encounter.